Dawn of revolution lit up dark side of moon: PM Modi hails Chandrayaan - 3 in 'Mann Ki Baat' | Headlines

 "Our daughters are even challenging the limitless Space.
 When the daughters of a country chase such big dreams, is there any force that can stop them or the country from making forward strides?"
 PM Modi added.
 Also lauding the contribution of other sectors to the success of the Chandrayaan-3, PM Modi said, "Today, our dreams are big and so are the efforts to realise them.
 Along with our scientists, other sectors also contributed to the success of Chandrayaan-3.
 Many of my fellow countrymen contributed to the mission by meeting the technical requirements.
 It took everyone's efforts and contributions to make this mission a success.
 This is the biggest success of mission Chandrayaan-3."

 "This mission will be a source of inspiration for every effort that goes into taking this country forward in the coming days.
 It will remind us that a failure isn't the end of the world," PM Modi said.
-On Saturday, PM Modi interacted with the women scientists of the ISRO, who were involved in the 'Chandrayaan-3' project, commending the key role they played in the successful culmination of India's maiden lunar landing mission.
+On Saturday, PM Modi interacted with the women scientists of the ISRO, who were involved in the 'Chandrayaan-3' project, commending the key role they played in the successful culmination of the moon landing mission.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)